 Imagine having to manage heavy equipment or machinery that operates in a remote mountain area.
 Internet coverage is spotty at best and having an on-site technician to constantly monitor the equipment is out of the question.
 TinyML solves these issues as it enables real-time, remote monitoring of assets.
 Processing takes place closer to the equipment and reduces reliance on a steady cloud connection.

 Machine Learning has been around for a long time, but it is less often associated with hardware.
 ML and hardware are often connected with the cloud.
 TinyML is a novel approach to edge computing where machine learning models can be deployed and trained on edge devices.

 TinyML is a type of machine learning where Artificial Intelligence is introduced into tiny hardware components.
 AI and intelligent gadgets are combined in these projects.

-With tinyML, deep learning techniques are used to train networks on devices and minimize their size.
+With tinyML, advanced techniques are used to train networks on devices and minimize their size.
 A big advantage is that there is no need to upload data to the cloud, which eliminates the additional delay in analyzing it.

 What Exactly Is Edge Analysis?

 Edge analysis is performed at non-central components of the system.
 Instead of relying on a central location miles away, insights are gathered closer to the device where: the site of data collection is.
 This includes sensors, switches, and numerous connected devices.
 Analysis literally takes place at the edge.

 As IoT technologies permeate industry, the volume of data collected for analysis increases exponentially.
 This then needs to be transferred from the edge to the central processing point.
 Transferring insights between the two points takes valuable time.
 Edge analytics delivers decentralized insights and shortens this delay.

 The current approach to edge analytics involves ML models trained in the cloud.
 In this method, latency is inevitable, and the system is prone to encountering privacy issues.